 EB offers considerable benefit in terms of cost saving and convenience for testing authorities since EB is quick and easy to use, whilst not requiring the provision of support resources such as privacy/toilet/wash/screening facilities or approved liquid refreshments.
 This can allow for more rapid and frequent testing as well as testing of larger group numbers.
-For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs.
-The non-intrusive nature of the sampling process is strongly preferred by donors and therefore less likely to cause offence.
+For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs, with minimum inconvenience on an athlete’s schedule.
+These practical considerations, together with the non-intrusive nature of the EB sampling process, means that it is strongly preferred by donors and therefore less likely to cause offence.
 Detection Times for breath closely mimic those for blood and EB test results are based on HPLC-MS/MS lab analysis, which is court admissible and legally defensible.
-Also, unlike all other sample matrices, the EB specimen used for analysis in the lab,contains no DNA from the donor, which may serve to avoid potential civil rights/legal issues.
+Also, unlike all other sample matrices, the EB specimen used for analysis in the lab, contains no DNA from the donor, which may serve to avoid potential civil rights/legal issues.
 EB samples can be stored for long periods before testing.

 Anti-doping/Performance Enhancing Drugs Testing:

 However, in the case of EB, the same sampling device used to collect the specimen from the donor, is also used to transport the specimen to the lab.
-The specimen remains enclosed within the housing at all times and the housing is not opened by the Collector.
-The Collector is not required to process the specimen in any way, except to seal the unit and prepare it for packaging and transport to the testing lab for analysis using the appropriate chain-of-custody protocol.
+The specimen remains held by the filter, which is enclosed within the housing, at all times.
+The housing is not opened by the Collector.
+The Collector is not required to process the specimen in any way, except to seal the unit and prepare it for packaging and transport to the testing lab for analysis, using the appropriate chain-of-custody protocol.